This Is Our School

 Our Upper Secondary School

-Our upper secondary school (lukio) has two units: Maunula Upper Secondary School (Maunulan yhteiskoulun lukio) and Helsinki Math School (Helsingin matematiikkalukio).
+Our upper secondary school (lukio) has two units: Maunula Upper Secondary School (Maunulan yhteiskoulun lukio) and Helsinki School of Mathematics (Helsingin matematiikkalukio).
 Maunula Upper Secondary School offers education in Finnish according to the National Core Curriculum for Upper Secondary Schools.
-Helsinki Math School follows the national core curriculum, but it has a special focus on mathematics and science, and its own course selection in these subjects.
+Helsinki School of Mathematics follows the national core curriculum, but it has a special focus on mathematics and science, and its own course selection in these subjects.

 You can find more information about applying to our upper secondary school here (in Finnish).